mebusy/notes/dev_notes/Algorithm_On_Graphcs.md

     - D adjacent to A, C
     - can be implemented by a dictionary

- - Defferent operations are faster in defferent representations
+ - Different operations are faster in different representations
- - for many problems , want adjacency list .
+ - for many problems , we want adjacency list because a lot of operations really want to be able to find neighbors.

 Op | Is Edge? | List Edge | List Nbrs
 --- | --- | --- | ---